famousj/UrbitSMS/README.md

 ### Add auth to the ship

-On your ship run this:
+On your ship, run this:
 ```
 |init-auth-basic
 ```